 Origin and History

-During the War of the Austrian Succession, the regiment initially served in Westphalia in 1741.
-In 1742, it was sent to Bavaria.
-In 1743, it was transferred to the Italian theatre of operation.
+In 1741, during the War of the Austrian Succession (1740-48), the regiment initially served in Westphalia.
+In 1742, it was sent to Bohemia.
+In 1743, it initially campaigned in Bavaria before being transferred to the Italian theatre of operation.
 In 1746, it was at Tidone and Piacenza.
 From 1747 to 1748, it served in Provence.

 During the Seven Years' War, the regiment ranked 68th and was commanded by:

-The regiment was disbanded in 1762 and its troops incorporated into Dauphin Infanterie.
+The regiment was disbanded in 1762 and its troops incorporated on December 10 of the same year in Dauphin Infanterie.

 Service during the War